elastisys/compliantkubernetes-kubespray/migration/v2.19.x-ck8sx-v2.20.x-ck8s1/upgrade-cluster.md

     kubeconfig_cluster_name: <CHANGE-ME-ENVIRONMENT-NAME-wc>
     ```

-1. upcloud environments remove or update storage class specification
+1. For upcloud environments, remove or update storage class specification.
-    The new default in the config is the following
+    The new default in the config is the following:

     ```
     storage_classes: